WalletConnect/push-server/README.md

 generated.
 By sending a POST request to `<INSTANCE_URL>/clients` as per the [spec](./spec/spec.md).

 ## Multi-tenancy
 Echo Server supports multi-tenancy.
-However, the management of tenants is delegated to an alternative service.
 To enable multi-tenancy you need to specify a `TENANT_DATABASE_URL` which will then disable the single-tenant endpoints in favour of endpoints with a `/:tenant_id` prefix e.g. `/:tenant_id/client/:id`

 > **Warning**
 > The `TENANT_DATABASE_URL` **must** point to a different database than the `DATABASE_URL`